dphfox/Fusion/docs/api-reference/memory/members/scoped.md

 ): Scope<T>
 ```

-Creates and returns a blank [scope](../../types/scope), with the `__index`
+Returns a blank [scope](../../types/scope), with the `__index` metatable
-metatable pointing at the given list of constructors for syntax convenience.
+pointing at the given list of constructors for syntax convenience.

+!!! warning "Scopes are not unique"
+	Fusion can recycle old unused scopes and return them from this function.
+	This reduces wasted memory while your program is running.

+	However, it means this function doesn't always return a completely new
+	scope, so you shouldn't save the scope anywhere or use it as an identifier.

 -----